quantumscience/books/README.md

 # Project Open Research

 This website is testing a new format of electronic publication of scientific content (books and papers) and textbooks.
+The outline of themes works as an incubator and experimental platform for new ideas and procedures for the electronic publishing of scientific and educational texts.

 ### Goals